What is the STIC Incentive Program?

 - The project must have a statewide impact in fostering a culture for innovation or in making an innovation a standard practice.

-- The proposed project/activity must be started as soon as practical (preferably within 6 months of award, but no later than 1 year) after notification of approval for STIC Incentive funding and the funds must be expended within 2 years.
+- The project/activity must be started as soon as practical (preferably within 6 months of award, but no later than 1 year) after notification of approval for STIC Incentive funding and the funds must be expended within 2 years.

 STIC Incentive funding may be used to conduct internal assessments; build capacity; develop guidance, standards, and specifications; implement system process changes; organize peer exchanges; offset implementation costs; or conduct other activities the STIC identifies to address TIDP goals and to foster a culture for innovation or to make an innovation a standard practice in New Jersey.